-What is our “camera-carrier discount”?
+What is Your “camera-carrier discount”?

-Our camera-carrier discount is 50% off for one person in your group who is just along for the walk, and to snap a few pictures.
+For rock climbing events, our camera-carrier discount is 50% off for one person in your group who is just along for the walk, and to snap a few pictures.
 This could be perfect for an active grandparent that can hike, but isn’t interested in the vertical stuff; invite them along for the ride anyway.

 Is there any risk involved?